This country-specific Q&A provides an overview of Data Protection & Cyber Security laws and regulations applicable in Indonesia.

 There is not any specific requirement to conduct risk assessments regarding data processing activities.
-However, GR 82/2012 requires ESO to implement risk management against potential damage and loss that may result from threat, disturbance, and hinderance toward its electronic system.
+However, GR 71/2019 requires ESO to implement risk management mechanisms against potential damage and loss that may result from threats, disturbance, and hinderance toward its electronic system.
 It is further elucidated that the implementation of risk management shall be in the forms of risk analysis and formulation of mitigative and preventive steps against such incidents.

-Do the laws in your jurisdiction require appointment of a data protection officer, or other person to be in charge of privacy or data protection at the organization?
-What are the data protection officer’s legal responsibilities?
+Do the laws in your jurisdiction require appointment of a data protection officer (or other person to be in charge of privacy or data protection at the organization) and what are their legal responsibilities?

 Under the current prevailing regulations, there is no requirement to appoint a data protection officer or other designated person in respect of data protection.
 Under MCI Regulation 20/2016, ESO is only required to provide accessible contact person to the Data Subject in relation with processing of his/her Personal Data for the intent of contacting.

-Do the laws in your jurisdiction require providing notice to individuals of the business’ processing activities?
+Do the laws in your jurisdiction require businesses to providing notice to individuals of their processing activities?
 If so, please describe these notice requirements (e.g. posting an online privacy notice).

-Do the laws in your jurisdiction require minimum contract terms with service providers or are there any other restrictions relating to the appointment of service providers (e.g. due diligence or privacy and security assessments)?
+Do the laws in your jurisdiction require minimum contract terms with processors of personal data or PII or are there any other restrictions relating to the appointment of processors (e.g. due diligence or privacy and security assessments)?

 In general, there is no requirement of minimum contract terms, nor any forms of restriction, in respect of appointment of service providers under MCI Regulation 20/2016.

-However, stricter compliance requirements shall apply for the use of information and technology in banking sector, in which appointment of service provider shall involve a due diligence exercise and evaluation process.
+However, stricter compliance requirements shall apply for the use of information and technology in the banking sector, in which appointment of service provider shall involve a due diligence exercise and evaluation process.
 For instance, in regards to the appointment of service providers that provide information technology services, commercial banks will need to implement risk management among other requirements in order to be in compliance with the law.

-Is the transfer of PII outside the jurisdiction restricted?
-If so, please describe these restrictions and how businesses typically comply with them (for example, does cross-border transfer of PII require notification to or authorization form a regulator?)
+Is the transfer of personal data or PII outside the jurisdiction restricted?
+If so, please describe these restrictions and how businesses typically comply with them (e.g., does cross-border transfer of personal data or PII require notification to or authorization form a regulator?)

-Under MCI Regulation 20/2016, there is no restriction of cross-border transfer of Personal Data, but there are certain compliance requirements that need to be fulfilled in order to achieve such, which are:
+Under MCI Regulation 20/2016 and GR 80/2019, there is no restriction of cross-border transfer of Personal Data in general, although there are certain compliance requirements that need to be fulfilled in order to achieve such, which are:

-What security obligations are imposed on PII owners and on service providers, if any, in your jurisdiction?
+What security obligations are imposed on personal data or PII owners/controllers and on processors, if any, in your jurisdiction?

-In regard to security obligations, GR 82/2012 specifically requires ESO to implement several measures in order to protect their electronic system operational activity, including: (i) providing an audit trail for the purposes of monitoring, law enforcement, dispute settlement, verification, testing, incident response, and mitigation; (ii) securing the components of ESO’s electronic systems; (iii) having and implementing procedure and facility for securing electronic systems to prevent and control system upon a threat and attack which causes a disturbance, failure, and loss; (iv) providing a security system including a system and procedure for handling and preventing any cyber threats; and (v) preserving the confidentiality, integrity, authenticity, accessibility, availability, and traceability of electronic information maintained by ESO; and ensure that the Electronic System functions in accordance with its designation.
+In regard to security obligations, GR 71/2019 specifically requires ESO to implement several measures in order to protect their electronic system operational activity, including: (i) providing an audit trail for the purposes of monitoring, law enforcement, dispute settlement, verification, testing, incident response, and mitigation; (ii) securing the components of ESO’s electronic systems; (iii) having and implementing procedure and facility for securing electronic systems to prevent and control system upon a threat and attack which causes a disturbance, failure, and loss; (iv) providing a security system including a system and procedure for handling and preventing any cyber threats; (v) preserving the confidentiality, integrity, authenticity, accessibility, availability, and traceability of electronic information maintained by ESO; and ensure that the Electronic System functions in accordance with its designation.

 Do the laws in your jurisdiction address security breaches and, if so, how does the law define “security breach”?